Making wise leash and collar choices for your best friend

 2. Armpit scratching is similar.
 Neck injuries often lead to referred sensation/pain into the thoracic or front legs or can cause tightness of the armpit muscles.

 3. Hypothyroidism.
 If you have ever seen an image of the thyroid gland, you would notice that it is very superficial in the neck and is therefore prone to physical damage.
-It is positioned near the adam’s apple.
+It is positioned near the Adam's apple.
 An injury to the gland usually results in inflammation and the body creates antibodies against the thyroid gland.
-These antibodies lead to selective destruction of thyroid cells resulting in a decrease in hormone production called hypothyroidism.
+These antibodies lead to the selective destruction of thyroid cells resulting in a decrease in hormone production called hypothyroidism.

 4. Ear scratching and infections are also frequently related to collar and leash injuries.
 It appears that dogs that have injured their upper cervical spine – C1-C3 are especially prone to ear problems.
 The neck is crucial for providing the energy flow to the ears and without a doubt collar injuries play an important role.
 I have addressed chronic ear infections in another article.

 5. Epilepsy/seizures can also be triggered or aggravated by neck injuries and pulling on the leash.
 Pressure on the jugular vein increases intracranial pressure which can increase the likelihood of epilepsy in a predisposed dog.
 Neck energy stagnation is also known to affect the flow of cerebral-spinal fluid.

-I could go on and list more symptoms and issues caused by retractable or regular leashes.
-I also expect some people will disagree with my opinion.
-People often ask me where my double-blinded studies are.
+I expect some people will disagree with my opinion.
+People often ask me where the double-blinded studies confirming this are.

-Let me clarify something.
-In my 25 years in veterinary practice, I have treated hundreds of dogs with problems described above and they have responded well to having their necks treated and by switching them to a front-clip, no-pull harness.
-Yes, I could spend valuable time trying to prove my observations by doing studies, but I prefer helping people and their dogs than proving something that clearly works.
+In 30 years in veterinary practice, I have treated thousands of dogs with problems described above and they have responded well to having their necks adjusted and switching them to a front-clip, no-pull harness.